According to 45 CFR 46, a human subject is "a living individual about whom an investigator (whether professional or student) conducting research:

 Does your research include any (or all) of the following?
 If so, it will likely qualify as a systematic investigation.

 Dissertation projects involving human subjects conducted to meet the requirement of a graduate degree are typically considered generalizable (as they will be made public) and require IRB review and approval.
 All dissertation research for graduation should be submitted after a successful proposal hearing defense.
+Please review our Doctoral Dissertation Research and the IRB blog for more guidance.

 Classroom exercises or projects solely to fulfill course requirements or to train students in the use of particular methods or devices (under the guidance of a faculty member) are not generalizable (not research) and likely do not need IRB review.
 If students will practice research methodologies on human subjects, they should be instructed in the ethical conduct of such activities and be advised to obtain informed consent from their practice participants.
 Faculty members can direct students to review the Training & Certification resources.
+Masters students conducting research for their integrative project or masters' thesis should consult our Master’s Students and the IRB guidance to determine whether to submit their project to TC IRB.

 If an instructor determines that there is a possibility that a student's proposed research project may result in a formal presentation or publication, the instructor should recommend that the student submit the project for IRB review before beginning the study.
 If you are unsure if your research should be reviewed by the IRB you can contact IRB@tc.edu or call 212-678-4105.